How to Fix Mouse Double-Clicking

 Before ordering parts, check a model-specific teardown.
 Some mice are easy to repair.
 Others hide screws under fragile feet or clips that are painful to reopen cleanly.

-Step 5: Replace the mouse when the total wear is no longer worth managing
+When to replace: total wear is no longer worth managing

 If the problem keeps returning, if multiple buttons are acting up, or if you would need soldering work on a low-value mouse, replacement is often the better choice.
 The real cost is not just the new hardware — it is the time lost every day to bad dragging, accidental file opens, and missed clicks in games or work.